Cong leaders remember Seshan's contribution to electoral reforms

 "Shri Seshan will always be remembered for strengthening the Election Commission of India and pioneering many a far reaching electoral reform," she said.
 Former Congress president Rahul Gandhi condoled Seshan's demise and said, "Unlike today, there was a time when our Election Commissioners were impartial, respected, brave and feared.
 Shri T N Seshan was one of them.
 My condolences to his family on his passing."

-"You will always be a source of inspiration to the lovers of democracy," Surjewala tweeted in Hindi.
-Several senior Congress leaders including Rajasthan Chief Minister Ashok Gehlot, Rajasthan Deputy Chief Minister Sachin Pilot, Jairam Ramesh, Jyotiraditya Scindia and Milind Deora, among others, condoled Seshan's passing away.

-In Chandigarh, Punjab Chief Minister Amarinder Singh condoled the passing away of Seshan, saying the nation will remember him as an embodiment of fearlessness and conviction.
-Seshan's role “in bringing major electoral reforms will be remembered by generations to come,” he said in a tweet.
+In Chandigarh, Amarinder Singh condoled the passing away of Seshan, saying the nation will remember him as an embodiment of fearlessness and conviction.
+Seshan's role "in bringing major electoral reforms will be remembered by generations to come," he said in a tweet.

 "My condolences to his family & friends at this hour of grief," he further said.
 Haryana Chief Minister Manohar Lal Khattar also condoled the demise of Seshan, saying he played an important role in strengthening the country's electoral system.